SanjanaB123/SanjanaB123/README.md

 - 🌱 I’m currently learning Statistics, Data Science.
 - 👯 I’m looking to collaborate on any ML, Django projects.
 - 📫 How to reach me: sanjanabrahmbhatt230@gmail.com
-- ⚡ Fun fact: Google Images was created after Jennifer Lopez wore the green dress at the 2000 Grammys.